 Building virtual power plants, one home at a time

 Feeling inspired to assist your local community?
-As you’re probably well-aware by now, we’re currently facing an energy crisis in Australia.
-With consistently rising average temperatures, our nation’s reliance on the main electricity grid is increasing, particularly in times of extreme weather conditions as we’ve experienced recently.
+As you’re probably well-aware we’re currently facing an energy crisis in Australia.
+With consistently rising average temperatures, our Nation’s reliance on the main electricity grid is increasing, particularly in times of extreme weather conditions as we’ve experienced recently.

-When this happens, energy prices are hiked up as energy providers struggle to meet the demands of the population.
+When this happens, energy prices spike as energy providers struggle to meet the demands of the population.
 Unfortunately, this also means that more electricity is needed from the main grid which is powered through dirty energy sources like coal and gas, causing great damage to the environment.

 But the good news is, you can be part of the solution for your local community!
 If you have solar panels installed at your home, the next step is to get connected with Reposit First get weather predictions, monitor your household's energy usage in real-time, and assess whether a solar battery is right for your needs.

-If you decide to go ahead with a solar battery, you can choose to sell your excess back to the grid in times of high demand.
-This means your household will be contributing cleaner, more sustainable energy for your community to power their homes, in return for GridCredits and the contentment knowing you’re contributing to something bigger.
+And with a Reposit solar battery setup, you can choose to sell your excess energy back to the grid in times of high demand.
+This means your household will be sending cleaner, more sustainable energy into to the electricity grid for your community to power their homes - in return you'll earn GridCredits® and the contentment of knowing you’re contributing to something bigger.